Free-by-cyclic groups are conjugacy separable: Introduction

 Standard arguments reduce to the case of non-conjugate elements of $G$ which both act loxodromically on the Bass--Serre tree of the splittings with the same translation length and same sequence of double cosets representatives in their \emph{short-position representatives} (see \cref{sec:short-position} for the definition).
 In this case, we must work harder to construct the required virtually free fillings.

 A key tool in constructing virtually free fillings in this case is the property of \emph{strong command} for independent elements of vertex groups.
 Two infinite-order elements $g_1, g_2 \in G$ are \emph{independent} if the conjugacy class of the cyclic subgroup $\langle g_1 \rangle$ intersects the conjugacy class of $\langle g_2 \rangle$ in exactly the trivial subgroup.
 The group $G$ \emph{strongly commands} independent elements $g_1$ and $g_2$ if there is a finite quotient of $G$ such that the images of $g_1$ and $g_2$ have prescribed orders and their cyclic subgroups have trivial intersection.
 Bridson--Wilton showed that a (virtually) free group strongly commands any tuple of independent elements \cite[Theorem 4.3]{BridsonWilton2015}, and thus the same holds true for groups of the form $\mathbb{F}_v \times \Z$.
 Being able to ensure that independent elements have images in finite groups whose orders have prescribed divisors and that generate trivially intersecting subgroups is crucial to the combinatorial arguments in the linear growth case.
-It is also interesting to note that while strong command is typically used to construct finite index subgroups of graphs of groups, which we do, we will we also use this property to construct vertex fillings.
+It is also interesting to note that while strong command is typically used to construct finite index subgroups of graphs of groups, which we do, we will also use this property to construct vertex fillings.

-In the case of superlinear growth, the corresponding free-by-cyclic group $G$ splits as a graph of groups with infinite cyclic edge groups and vertex groups which are free-by-cyclic with unipotent and polynomially growing monodromy of strictly lower degree growth.
+In the case of superlinear polynomial growth, the corresponding free-by-cyclic group $G$ splits as a graph of groups with infinite cyclic edge groups and vertex groups which are free-by-cyclic with unipotent and polynomially growing monodromy of strictly lower degree growth.
 The action on the Bass--Serre tree is 2-acylindrical.
-In this case, we may apply the Combination Theorem of Wilton--Zalesskii \cite{WiltonZalesskii2010} (see Theorem \ref{thm:combination-Wilon--Zalesskii}) and argue by induction.
+Here, we may apply the Combination Theorem of Wilton--Zalesskii \cite{WiltonZalesskii2010} (see Theorem \ref{thm:combination-Wilon--Zalesskii}) and argue by induction.

 One of the hypotheses in the theorem of Wilton--Zalesskii is that edge groups are double coset separable in the vertex groups.
 Thus, we show the following: